 That doesn’t mean the Asian giant is done entirely with other fossil fuels, though.
 The U.S. Energy Information Administration (EIA) reported last week that China imported more crude oil than the U.S. for the first time in 2017.
 It brought in an average 8.4 million barrels per day last year, compared to 7.9 million barrels per day for the U.S.

-As I shared with you last week, China is now the largest consumer of U.S. crude oil other than Canada, according to Reuters.
+As I shared with you earlier this week, China is now the largest consumer of U.S. crude oil other than Canada, according to Reuters.

 4. Nearly 40 percent of the world’s unicorns call China home.

 As you probably know, a “unicorn” is a company valued at more than $1 billion that hasn’t been listed yet.
 Think Uber, Dropbox, Airbnb and more.

 A September report by Deloitte and China Venture found that China is home to 98 of the world’s 252 unicorns, accounting for 38.9 percent of the total number.
 Only the U.S. has more at 106 unicorns or 42.1 percent.

 Like U.S. unicorns, the ones in China come mostly from information technology, including online payment services and e-commerce.